DJShankyShoe/scythe/README.md

 ![image](https://user-images.githubusercontent.com/62169971/150121180-0525666e-2928-49fc-aa56-6f1646edcdaa.png)

+## Why create signatures from browser fingerprints

+### Reduce False Positives
+Organisation has been mostly using only IP Addresses to deal with bad actors.
+Sometimes these information are not enough as these IP's could come from organisations, merchants, or any shared groups.
+These can largly affect customers when using single information like IP for blocks, challenges or rate-limiting.
+Thus to limit false positives, we can use broswer fingerprints to uniquely identify bad actors among actors for defensive measures without affecting customers and merchants.

+### Simplicity
+It is very easy to obtain broswer fingerprints using javascript or logs.
+It can be done in the background without affecting cusotmer's experience.
+This makes it simple for organisation to deploy tools for broswer fingerprinting.

+### High Redundancy
+Browser fingerprints can be broken down to other multiple information such as header, ip, hardware, canvas hash, etc. So even if 1 or more information is missing, a proper signature can still be crafted for various use cases and confidence levels.

 ## Moving Forward
 - Using the created signature yara_block to create auto block
 - Integration of more SIEM tools